emberjs/data/packages/-ember-data/README.md

 EmberData is organized into primitives that compose together via public APIs.

 - [@ember-data/store](https://github.com/emberjs/data/tree/master/packages/store) is the core and handles coordination
-- [@ember-data/json-api](https://github.com/emberjs/data/tree/master/packages/record-data) is a resource cache for JSON:API structured data.
-It integrates with the store via the hook `createRecordDataFor`
+- [@ember-data/json-api](https://github.com/emberjs/data/tree/master/packages/json-api) is a resource cache for JSON:API structured data.
+It integrates with the store via the hook `createCache`
 - [@ember-data/model](https://github.com/emberjs/data/tree/master/packages/model) is a presentation layer, it integrates with the store via the hooks `instantiateRecord` and `teardownRecord`.
 - [@ember-data/adapter](https://github.com/emberjs/data/tree/master/packages/adapter) provides various network API integrations for APIS built over specific REST or JSON:API conventions.
 - [@ember-data/serializer](https://github.com/emberjs/data/tree/master/packages/serializer) pairs with `@ember-data/adapter` to normalize and serialize data to and from an API format into the `JSON:API` format understood by `@ember-data/json-api`.